successaje/finisher.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I`m Success"
+title: "Hi there, I`m Success 👋"
 author_profile: true
 redirect_from:
   - /about/